 We market and sell our products worldwide primarily through a network of direct sales personnel and distributors.
 Our direct sales force focuses on a wide variety of strategic accounts in three geographical markets: the Americas, Europe and Asia.
 We currently maintain sales and technical support centers in major metropolitan areas in all three geographic markets.
 We believe that a strong technical service presence is essential to the continued development of the embedded control market.
 Many of our CEMs, ESEs, and sales management have technical degrees or backgrounds and have been previously employed in high technology environments.
 We believe that the technical and business knowledge of our sales force is a key competitive advantage in the sale of our products.
 The primary mission of our ESE team is to provide technical assistance to customers and to conduct periodic training sessions for the balance of our sales team.
 ESEs also frequently conduct technical seminars and workshops in major cities around the world or through online webcasts.
-Our licensing division has dedicated sales, technology, design, product, test and reliability personnel that support the requirements of our licensees.
+Our licensing division has dedicated sales, technology, design, product, test and reliability personnel that support the requirements of our licensees

 In the fourth quarter of fiscal 2021, we launched our Preferred Supply Program, which provides our customers with prioritized capacity beginning 6 months after their order of 12 months of continuous, non-cancellable and non-reschedulable backlog.
+Demand outpaced capacity improvements that we implemented in the first half of fiscal 2022 resulting in lead times continuing to extend out.
+We experienced constraints in our internal and external factories and their related manufacturing supply chains.
+We worked closely with our wafer fabrication, assembly and test subcontractors to secure additional capacity wherever possible.
+We expect that certain wafer fabrication, assembly and test constraints will persist through calendar 2022 and possibly beyond.

-See "Our operating results are impacted by seasonality and wide fluctuations of supply and demand in the industry," on page 42 for discussion of the impact of seasonality on our business.
+See "Our operating results are impacted by seasonality and wide fluctuations of supply and demand in the industry," on page 44 for discussion of the impact of seasonality on our business.